The Number One Reason People Give Up On Their Dreams Boil Down To This

 – 1 – Playing Professional Sports

 Playing sports professionally requires excellent physical condition.
 Some people may be genetically built to stay in peak condition for longer periods than others.
-Still, once that window passes, the probability that a younger, stronger athlete will take them climbs upward.
+Still, once that window passes, the likelihood that a younger, stronger athlete will take them rises.

-However, pique physical condition doesn't guarantee victory.
+However, peak physical condition doesn't guarantee victory.
 Tom Brady played football in his 20s and 30s before retiring in his 40s.
-Despite his impressive accomplishments, it's unlikely his body would be able to perform at his level of expectations once he reaches his later years.
+Despite his impressive accomplishments, it's unlikely his body will be able to meet his expectations in his later years.

-Others have proved themselves to be quite versatile in their older years.
+Others have proved themselves quite versatile in their later years.
 Sir Christopher Lee, who played Count Dooku in Star Wars, proved quite versatile by improvising the jump to meet Anakin and Obi-Wan without any props or help from the stunt team.

 – 2 – Winning Awards Reserved For Younger Age Groups